-Symptom Action An IBM optional device that was just installed does not work.
-Make sure that: The device is designed for the server (see the ServerProven list at http://www.ibm.com/pc/compat/).
-You followed the installation instructions that came with the device and the device is installed correctly.
-You have not loosened any other installed devices or cables.
-You updated the configuration information in the Configuration/Setup Utility program.
-Whenever memory or any other device is changed, you must update the configuration.
-2. Reseat the device that you just installed.
-3. Replace the device that you just installed.
-An IBM optional device that used to work does not work now.
-Make sure that all of the hardware and cable connections for the device are secure.
-If the device comes with test instructions, use those instructions to test the device.
-3. If the failing device is a SCSI device, make sure that: • The cables for all external SCSI devices are connected correctly. • The last device in each SCSI chain, or the end of the SCSI cable, is terminated correctly. • Any external SCSI device is turned on.
-You must turn on an external SCSI device before turning on the server.
-4. Reseat the failing device.
-5. Replace the failing device.
+Symptom Action An IBM option that used to work does not work now.
+Make sure that all of the option hardware and cable connections are secure.
+If the option comes with test instructions, use those instructions to test the option.
+If the failing option is a SAS device, make sure that: The cables for all external SAS options are connected correctly.
+The last device in each SAS chain, or the end of the SAS cable, is terminated correctly.
+Any external SAS devices are turned on.
+You must turn on external SAS devices before turning on the server.
+If the problem remains, call for service.